erinrwhite/jadeite/_posts/2025-09-14-goodbye-spotify.md

 ---
-title: 'Goodbye, Spotify: Or, switching costs ain't what they used to be'
+title: "Goodbye, Spotify: Or, switching costs ain't what they used to be"
 tags:
   - life
   - music